 Situations, usually relating to a survey or census, where safeguarding concerns may be disclosed to ONS staff and contractors or where they may observe these include:

 telephone contact with an interviewer

 paper responses written on a survey questionnaire and sent through the post

 The sources of definitions used are the Care Quality Commission (definition of Safeguarding) and the Civil Service Learning package, "Safeguarding Children and Adults" (definitions of harm, abuse and neglect).

 More information about the 10 types of abuse are set out in the 2014 Care Act.

-The National Statistician has overall responsibility for safeguarding in ONS and the ultimate authority to decide whether information about risks to people’s welfare, obtained through ONS business, should be passed to the appropriate authorities.
+The National Statistician has overall responsibility for safeguarding in the ONS and the ultimate authority to decide whether information about risks to people's welfare, obtained through ONS business, should be passed to the appropriate authorities.
 The National Statistician may choose to perform the role of Chief Safeguarding Officer or to delegate this role to another individual1.

 The Chief Safeguarding Officer makes decisions about passing information about risks to people's welfare to appropriate authorities in accordance with this policy.
 Where this role has been delegated to another individual by the National Statistician, and where a safeguarding situation is novel or contentious, the Chief Safeguarding Officer will consult the National Statistician to agree what action to take.

 Safeguarding Contacts will support the Chief Safeguarding Officer.
 Safeguarding Contacts will act as a primary contact point for staff and contractors who have safeguarding concerns and will report concerns, as appropriate, to the Chief Safeguarding Officer.

 ONS data-collection staff may, through their work, observe or encounter safeguarding concerns or have these disclosed to them.
 They must follow the procedure set out in this policy to recognise, respond to, report and record those concerns.